 The Guru-the vibratory impact of the word- unites one with the infinite through the sound current.
 Kundalini yoga prepares the practitioner and enhances the capacity to hear that sound current.
 Kundalini yoga allows an ordinary person to live in this world, experience the ecstasy of consciousness, then use this consciousness to serve humanity.
 This is the same as Sikh consciousness – a student of infinity who is humble, serves all, and brings consciousness into committed action.
 It is not necessary to be a Sikh to have Sikh consciousness.The humility that is in Kundalini Yoga and in the Sikh consciousness is the same.
 The combination of the knowledge of Kundalini Yoga and the values and humility of Sikh Dharma creates a good balance.

 Gurdwara allows you to share in the group energy in the presence of the Guru and to also connect with others in different ways.
-A Langar, a delicious meal, is shared at the end of the service in the Gurdwara.
+Volunteers prepare langar, a delicious meal, to share at the end of the service.
 Everyone is welcome to share langar.
+Email to volunteer to cook.

 We start each monthly program at 10:30 AM with 31 minutes of simple chanting (nam simran) usually led by Siri Vedya Singh on his guitar.
 We then move into chanting Gurbani Kirtan accompanied by harmonium as well as other eastern and western instruments.
 After a prayer we receive the order of the day from Siri Guru Granth Sahib and share a delicious meal.